Cateina/ngx-formly-1/demo/src/app/guides/custom-formly-wrapper.md

   - form-field
     - Has label, required and validation message.

+ui-carbon
+  - form-field
+    - Has label, required and validation message.

 ## Creating a Custom Wrapper

 Creating a custom wrapper is easy, the following example shows how to create a panel wrapper around a field.